Set up the command-line tool

 To install the 1Password command-line tool:

-- Download the tool for your platform and architecture.
+Download the tool for your platform and architecture.
+You can verify the

-opbinary using the .sig file included in the download.
-On macOS, for example, you can run:
+opbinary with GnuPG using the .sig file included in the download:

 gpg --receive-keys 3FEF9748469ADBE15DA7CA80AC2D62742012EA22 gpg --verify op.sig op